 Professor of Entomology.
 He received a B.S. in Biochemistry from Michigan State University, a MS in Entomology (minor in Neurobiology) from Michigan State University and a Ph.D. in Entomology from the University of California, Riverside.
 He joined the Cornell faculty after postdoctoral study at the University of California, Berkeley.
 He is a member of the graduate fields of Entomology, Genetics and Development, and Environmental Toxicology.
-He received the Prominent Achievement Award from the Pesticide Science Society of Japan in 1996 and is a Member of Editorial Board for Pesticide Biochemistry and Physiology.
+He received the Prominent Toxicology Recognition Award from the Entomology Society of America in 2012 and is a Member of Editorial Board for Pesticide Biochemistry and Physiology.

 Our research is characterized by the four major areas below and seeks answers to both applied and basic questions.
 The techniques we use are varied and wide ranging.